giovannicalo/node-log/readme.md

 ### `warning(strings: string[], ...values: any): void`

 Prints the given message, interpolating `strings` and enhanced `values`, in addition to the current UTC timestamp and log level.

+## Known Issues

+- Currently only works with CommonJS modules.
+It can't be used with ECMAScript modules.